theshubhamgoel/cookie-king/README.md

 ---

-## 4. In-App Purchases (Simulated & Real)
+## 4. In-App Purchases (Real & Secure)
-* The premium skin and multiplier items listed inside the Game's Premium Shop are fully simulated and cost **zero real-world money**.
+* The premium multiplier items and cosmetic skins inside the Game's Premium Shop are purchased securely using Apple's official **StoreKit 2** payment system.
-* No financial details, credit card numbers, or transaction histories are collected or processed.
+* All financial transactions, billing, and credit card processing are handled entirely and securely by Apple Inc. The developer has **no access** to your credit card details, bank information, or personal financial records.

 ---